claukers/miqro-core/README.md

   FeatureToggle
 } = require("@miqro/core");

-// this should load the correct dotenv files Util.loadConfig();
+// this should load the correct env variables in process.env Util.loadConfig();

-// this logger will use the transports configured in config/log.js
+// this logger will be created using the factory in config/log.js if the file exists.
 // also this logger will respect LOG_LEVEL_MyIdentifier=debug|warn|info|error Env var as its log level const logger = Util.getLogger("MyIdentifier");
 logger.info("infolog");